kroschu/documentation-treba-tak/README.md

 # documentation-theme-jekyll-multiple_language_pop

-proof of principle adding i18n support to documentation-theme-jekyll via jekyll-multiple-languages-plugin
+proof of principle adding i18n support to (samvera.github.io) documentation-theme-jekyll via jekyll-multiple-languages-plugin

 Using parts from https://github.com/samvera/samvera.github.io and the https://github.com/Anthony-Gaudino/jekyll-multiple-languages-plugin

+The i18n integration is via "_plugins" using multiple-languages submodule.
+The translations are implemented as being described in  https://github.com/Anthony-Gaudino/jekyll-multiple-languages-plugin/blob/master/README.md

+## Missing (Todo)
+- TOC "Table of contence" via bootstrap css
+- a-z index sort
+  - sort must run over translated tags, titles and pages.
+At the current stage  https://github.com/jmfrenzel/documentation-theme-jekyll-multiple_language_pop/commit/fdbc77ccc8f71ab9842972cb615455bb2205fb2f the i18n yaml variable names are sorted.

 ------
+...continue with the org.
+Readme
 ## Our Theme

 We use a Jekyll theme designed for [documentation](https://github.com/tomjohnson1492/documentation-theme-jekyll).
 We chose the Documentation Theme because of its excellent navigation and clear page layout, and for the ease of working in markdown.